 Proverbs 16 is another reminder that when we commit to the Lord and allow Him to lead and guide us, He will guide our steps and establish our plans.

 Ready to get started with your Christ-focused goal setting?

 My favorite goal setting tool is Power Sheets

 Powersheet by Lara Casey is one of the best goal setting resources on the market.
 It was created to not only dig deep but to also help you uncover threads and habits to make your goals less about yourself.

 A more expensive planning tool, but if you don’t like messing with digital products and want something delivered straight to your door, then this would be a tool for you.

-Obviously, you don’t need to purchase anything to plan Christ-focused goals with the exception of your Bible, a journal, and some pens but all three of the above goal planning resources will guide you as you seek God and make plans for the New Year.
+Obviously, you don’t need to purchase anything to plan Christ-focused goals with the exception of your Bible, a journal, and some pens but the above goal planning resource will guide you as you seek God and make plans for the New Year.